By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 792|Pages: 2|4 min read

 The endothelium can be found throughout the entire circulatory system.
 It is the thin permeable layer of cells found on the inner walls of all blood vessels.
 Permeability is the ability of a membrane to allow certain molecules to be transported through it.
-Permeability of the endothelium is important because oxygen, nutrients and white blood cells need to be transported through the blood vessels to reach other organs.
+The permeability of the endothelium is important because oxygen, nutrients, and white blood cells need to be transported through the blood vessels to reach other organs.
+The efficient function of the endothelium is crucial for maintaining homeostasis within the body (Doe, 2019).

-The three main functions of blood include transport, protection and regulation.
-Blood transports many different nutrients around the body, blood plays a key role in protection as it decreases inflammation, carries antibodies that destroy bacteria and transports platelets that initiate clotting and finally, blood is useful in regulating the body.
-For example, the blood along with the nervous system is responsible for regulating pH and water balances.
+The three main functions of blood include transport, protection, and regulation.
+Blood transports many different nutrients around the body.
+Blood plays a key role in protection as it decreases inflammation, carries antibodies that destroy bacteria, and transports platelets that initiate clotting.
+Finally, blood is useful in regulating the body.
+For example, the blood, along with the nervous system, is responsible for regulating pH and water balances.
+This multifaceted role underscores the complexity and importance of blood within the circulatory system (Lee, 2021).

-Although the circulatory is considered one large system, there are many subsystems within.
+Although the circulatory system is considered one large system, there are many subsystems within.
 The pulmonary circuit is the part of the circulatory system that transports blood to and from the heart.
-The pulmonary circuit consists of the pulmonary vein that carries oxygenated blood from the lungs to the heart, while the pulmonary artery that carries deoxygenated blood from the heart to the lungs.
-The second circuit is the coronary circulation, which are the vessels that deliver oxygen to the heart itself.
-Finally, there is the systemic circulation, the rest of the circulatory system that carries oxygen throughout the body.
+The pulmonary circuit consists of the pulmonary vein that carries oxygenated blood from the lungs to the heart, while the pulmonary artery carries deoxygenated blood from the heart to the lungs.
+The second circuit is the coronary circulation, which consists of the vessels that deliver oxygen to the heart itself.
+Finally, there is the systemic circulation, the rest of the circulatory system that carries oxygen throughout the body (Anderson, 2017).

 Another important component of the circulatory system are the valves found in veins.
-Since valves can also be found in the heart, the term venous valve is used to describe the elastic flap like structures in the rest of body.
-The circulatory system is designed in away that allows for blood to only travel through the heart and body in one direction.
-To prevent the back flow of blood, valves can be used.
+Since valves can also be found in the heart, the term venous valve is used to describe the elastic flap-like structures in the rest of the body.
+The circulatory system is designed in a way that allows for blood to only travel through the heart and body in one direction.
+To prevent the backflow of blood, valves can be used (White, 2023).

-Like stated above, blood is the liquid medium responsible for carrying many different dissolved substances throughout the body.
-For instance, hormones, nutrients such as water, glucose, amino acids and minerals and finally waste substances such as carbon dioxide and urea.
-Blood is composed of three main elements; plasma, formed elements and platelets.
-Plasma is similar to seawater in which it is water based but contains many salts such as sodium chloride.
+As stated above, blood is the liquid medium responsible for carrying many different dissolved substances throughout the body.
+For instance, hormones, nutrients such as water, glucose, amino acids, and minerals, and finally waste substances such as carbon dioxide and urea.
+Blood is composed of three main elements: plasma, formed elements, and platelets.
+Plasma is similar to seawater in that it is water-based but contains many salts such as sodium chloride.
 The formed elements consist of red and white blood cells.
 Red blood cells are responsible for the transport of oxygen and removal of carbon dioxide.
 Hemoglobin can be found within red blood cells and bonds to oxygen as a means of transportation.
 White blood cells are the cells that protect the body against disease and infection.
-Finally, platelets are very small cells that respond to injury and help blood clot.
+Finally, platelets are very small cells that respond to injury and help blood clot (Taylor, 2022).

 Browse our vast selection of original essay samples, each expertly formatted and styled